HOME-LIFE NUTRITION

 • Cover the sprouting seeds with water (preferably filtered) in the mason jar and let soak for at least 8 hours or overnight.

 • Drain and rinse the sprouts with new water through the sprouting lid.
-Drain again until most of the water is poured out.
+Drain again until most of the water is drained.

 • Repeat the rinsing and draining process at least two to three times per day, continuing for 3-5 days until the sprouts are edible and grown to your liking.